erickramer/personal_site_flask/README.md

 make dev-elm
 ```

-Note: Elm must be installed globally (`npm install -g elm`) for the build commands to work.
+Note: Elm and `elm-test` must be installed globally for the build and test commands to work. `make setup` will install them automatically if they are missing.

 ### Frontend Testing